Immense mountain range including Lake Placid and numerous lakes.

 I stop at the Old Granary cemetery, where revolutionaries like Samuel Adams, John Hancock and Paul Revere are buried.
 The most nostalgic stop yet is the Old South Meeting House, a church where people gathered in difficult times.

-This is where the world famous Boston Tea Party occurred, as the early American settlers increasingly turned against the dominant British.
+This is where the world-famous Boston Tea Party occurred, as the early American settlers increasingly turned against the dominant British.
 Also of interest is the Old State House, where the British governor resided before the revolution.
-The past should not be described here, but you should come experience it yourself.
+The past should not be described here, but you should experience it yourself.

 Oh yes, the route takes you past the famous pub from the television series Cheers.
 It’s Boston in a nutshell.
 Proud of the past, while embracing today.
 I end the day at an organic street market.
 With ecological pizzas, fresh cider beer and more tasty treats.

 While I enjoy this great city, I also have a desire to explore more.
 Boston is nice, but there’s more than a city.
 I want to visit the Adirondacks.
 Unknown to many of us, but so very popular here in the US.
 In the autumn, when the leaves change color and the landscape resembles a colourful palette.
 I’m now also going to do it, vacate the city!